marek-sezemsky/etc/README.md

     cd ~ && etc/install

-`local.d/`
+~/etc.d/*
 ----------

-Untracked directory for any per-site or other local bashrc files.
-May contain flat files or sub-directories (or git-repos).
+Untracked directory for any per-site or other customized bashrc files.

-All files matching `bashrc_local_*` (even in subdirectories) will be picked up by installer script, symlinked as `~/.bashrc_local_...` and sourced on login.
+All `~/etc.d/*/bashrc` files will be sourced.

 Binaries